 Monofilament line and netting were the most obvious pollutants affecting seals.
-In 2017 25 animals (15 females, 6 males, 4 immature) were photographed with obvious signs of being entangled in nets at some time in their lives, most commonly a deep scar around their necks, often with netting still embedded.
+In 2018 28 animals (18 females, 3 males, 7 immature) were photographed with obvious signs of being entangled in nets at some time in their lives, most commonly a deep scar around their necks, often with netting still embedded.
 Seven of the animals were known from previous years.
-(Buche & Stubbings 2017).
-The problem with netting entanglement is a growing concern especially with the high numbers recorded.
+(Buche & Stubbings 2018).
+The problem with netting entanglement is of growing concern especially with the high numbers of entanglements and neck scars recorded each year.